Nepeta x. faassenii

 Cultivars to Select

 ‘Walker’s Low’ is the cultivar of N. x.
-Faassenii I most often see and hear about, though this moniker is a bit of a misnomer, because it can reach 2 feet tall.
-It has silver-grey foliage, lavender-blue flowers and spreads 2.5 to 3 feet.
+Faassenii I most often see and hear about, though this moniker is a bit of a misnomer, because it can grow up to two feet tall.

 Other cultivars to look for include: